Britons turn to mobiles, tablets in high-tech Games

 LONDON Britons are making the most of technology at the London Games, turning to mobiles, tablets and computers to ensure they don't miss a minute of the "Twitter Olympics" - or the chance to share it with their friends.

-Traffic for the BBC's iPlayer, which is streaming live coverage, jumped 30 percent when Jamaican Usain Bolt won the 100-metre final on Sunday evening, according to BT, the official communications partner of the Olympics and Britain's biggest broadband provider.
+Traffic for the BBC's iPlayer, which is streaming live coverage, jumped 30 percent when Jamaican Usain Bolt won the 100-metre final on Sunday evening, according to BT (BT.L), the official communications partner of the Olympics and Britain's biggest broadband provider.

 Andy Murray's defeat of Roger Federer in the men's tennis final increased Internet traffic by 25 percent compared to a normal Sunday afternoon, BT said.